The future of Avonmore Primary School

 What is the Community Schools Programme?

-It is a new initiative by Hammersmith & Fulham Council, to improve school facilities and educational attainment by providing new high-quality, well-designed schools in the borough.
+It is a new initiative by the council, to improve school facilities and educational attainment by providing new high-quality, well-designed schools in the borough.

-The Community Schools Programme will fund the building of new schools by building and selling much needed new homes for local people on the site.
-These homes would be at least 50% truly affordable and 50% private leasehold with the Council always remaining as the freeholder of the entire site.
+The Community Schools Programme will fund the building of new schools by building new homes on the site.
+Half of the new homes would be affordable homes for local people, the other half would be available to buy, which would fund the building of the new school.
+The council will always remain the freeholder of the entire site.

 What are the objectives of the Community Schools Programme?